 - If the neighbor's tree is a street tree: Call Urban Forestry at 503-823-TREE (8733) or submit an Urban Forestry online code complaint form

-- If the neighbor's tree is a private tree: Call the Bureau of Development Services nuisance complaint hotline at 503-823-2633 or submit a BDS online code violation form
+- If the neighbor's tree is a private tree: Call Urban Forestry at 503-823-TREE (8733) or submit an Urban Forestry online code complaint form

 - Learn about neighbor-tree rights and responsibilities here

 - If the permit does not require an inspection, the permit will be issued within 5 business days of receiving a completed application.

 - Inspections are typically performed within 2-3 weeks of application submission.
 The timing of permit issuance is case specific and dependent upon information submitted and current workloads.